c565659/MANUAL_AI_SYSTEM/DATABASE/Illustrator/Editable_Manual_Production.md

 - Each page frame shall represent one final manual page.
 - Page frames shall not overlap.
 - Content shall remain inside its corresponding page frame.
+-
+### Visible Page-Frame Outline

+Every manual page shall be represented by a visible rectangular page-frame outline in the Illustrator working file.

+Requirements:

+- Each page frame shall have a visible stroke.
+- Each page frame shall have no fill.
+- The outline dimensions shall exactly match the selected Template File.
+- All page-frame outlines shall use the same stroke appearance.
+- All page-frame outlines shall remain aligned with their corresponding page coordinates.
+- The page-frame outline shall clearly show the boundary of each individual manual page.
+- Adjacent page-frame outlines shall remain at `0 mm` horizontal spacing.
+- The outlines shall be placed on the `01_GUIDES` layer.
+- The outlines shall remain editable rectangles.
+- The outlines shall not be converted into raster images.
+- The outlines shall not alter the legal page dimensions.

+The page-frame outlines are production guides.

+They shall be visible in the editable Illustrator working file but shall not appear as consumer-facing borders in the final exported PDF or print-ready PDF.

+Before final export, disable printing or export visibility for the page-frame outline layer while preserving the outlines in the editable AI file.
 Do not create one Illustrator artboard for every manual page.

 If the required total width exceeds Illustrator's permitted artboard dimensions, stop and report the limitation instead of silently switching to multiple artboards.